Workplace Mental Health & Lyra EAP Telehealth

 - Work stress: Deadline pressure, workload, conflicts

-- Anxiety: Performance anxiety, imposter syndrome, job insecurity
+- Anxiety: Performance anxiety, imposter syndrome, job insecurity; anxiety disorders affect about 31.1% of U.S. adults at some point

 - Work-life balance: Difficulty disconnecting, overwork